For 13 years, Hillary Care, National Socialized Medicine, was her plan.

 Well, certainly mankind didn't cause it.

-And I offer this as just more evidence here to debunk this myth that whatever warming's taking place out there, there's no indication it's gonna be bad either.
+And I offer this as just more evidence here to debunk this myth that whatever warming is taking place out there, there's no indication it's going to be bad either, is man-made.

 You see what this guy said as quoted in U.S. News and World Report.